Meorawr/elune/README.md

-# tainted-lua
+# elune

-tainted-lua is a customized Lua 5.1 implementation extending the virtual machine with a tainted execution model based off the World of Warcraft user interface environment.
+elune is a customized Lua 5.1 implementation extending the virtual machine with a tainted execution model based off the World of Warcraft user interface environment.

 A high-level overview of how the tainted execution model works can be boiled down to these three points.